Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 - **Uranium is radioactive!** It will slowly irradiate everything in the vicinity if left out in the open.

 - The ore yielded from excavation is random, but there is a different chance for each ore depending on the epoch and biome.
 Some ores are noticeably rarer than others.
-Among the rarest ores are diamonds, coal, saltpeter, sulfur and uranium.
-Lead, mercury and platinum are also somewhat uncommon.
+Among the rarest ores are diamonds, coal, saltpeter and sulfur and uranium.
+Lead somewhat uncommon.
+Mercury and platinum currently unobtainable.

 - **Marble** can be turned into **Stone**: 2 marble > 1 stone (use "reclaim stone" in the marble crafting menu).